orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 CLA practice design always protects this link.
 Players must see, decide, and act within the same rep.
-That’s why even the simplest constraint — “offense scores only off the second pass” — changes everything: it forces scanning, anticipation, and coordinated timing, not rote execution.
+That’s why even the simplest constraint — “offense can score only after a paint touch” — changes everything: it forces scanning, movement, and coordinated timing, not rote execution.

 ---